sumitchaubey/Docker-/docker.md

 A Docker image is a snapshot or template of a container.
 It contains the application code and all its dependencies, organized in layers.
 Images serve as the blueprint for creating containers.

 * 3:Dockerfile:
-A Dockerfile is a script that contains instructions for building a Docker image.
+A Dockerfile is a script that contain instructions for building a Docker image.
 It specifies the base image, sets up the environment, and defines the commands to run.

 ##  Installation Docker on Linux
 ## Prerequisites: